matt1tk/SpirtDL/README.md

 Here is the code to download the loader: https://github.com/matt1tk/SpirtDL/blob/master/Spirthack/MainWindow.xaml.cs#L67

 As you can see, it downloads the injector from the spirthack site, saves it as myfile.exe in C:/SpirtDL, and runs it.
-Then it disposes of the web client used to download the loader, stops the music (general coding clean up), and commits suicide and closes itself.
+Then it disposes of the web client used to download the loader, stops the music (general coding clean up), and ~commits suicide and closes itself~ (It will end itself if you choose "open cs:go", if not, it will not end itself).
 The program NEVER touches any log ins to spirthack, or touches the loader in any way.

 "It has a local value for version, it will check against my site (https://matt1.tk/spirtdlver.html) and if the local value and the number my webpage returs are *different*, it will OPEN THIS GITHUB PAGE*."